Derive 1 1 X 2

 Conclusion: Mastering Order of Operations

 Understanding and applying the order of operations (PEMDAS/BODMAS) is crucial for success in mathematics.
 The seemingly simple equation, 1 + 1 x 2, serves as an excellent illustration of this fundamental principle.
-By consistently following the correct sequence of operations, we arrive at the accurate solution (3) and lay a strong foundation for tackling more complex mathematical challenges.
-Remember, mastering this concept is not just about solving simple equations; it’s about developing a deeper understanding of fundamental mathematical principles that will serve you well throughout your mathematical journey.
+Also, by consistently following the correct sequence of operations, we arrive at the accurate solution (3) and lay a strong foundation for tackling more complex mathematical challenges.
+Plus, remember, mastering this concept is not just about solving simple equations; it’s about developing a deeper understanding of fundamental mathematical principles that will serve you well throughout your mathematical journey.
 Practice consistently, and you will confidently solve any equation involving multiple operations.